Student questions

 2. What software do you primarily use for editing and why?

 I only edit with Avid Media Composer primarily because I learned with that programme at the BBC.
 I enjoy using it, and I want to keep those editing skills.
-For many reasons, it’s still the leading software programme for broadcast TV programmes and long-form films, so it’s a good skill set to have.
+For many reasons, it’s still the leading software programme for broadcast TV and long-form films, so it’s a good skill set.

-If you are starting out learning to edit, then you might like to explore editing with DaVinci Resolve.
-There is a free version available, so you can see if you enjoy the process before you buy a software licence.
+If you are starting to learn to edit, you might like to explore editing with DaVinci Resolve.
+A free version is available, so you can see if you enjoy the process before buying a software licence.
 If you are already familiar with Adobe software programs, you might want to explore Adobe Premiere Pro.
 If you are an Apple fan, there is also Final Cut Pro.

 The same basic rules of video editing apply to any software you use.
-The main thing is to learn how to use an editing software application well, to learn and practice different techniques, to improve your craft and technical skill set, to gain confidence, and, very importantly, to improve your editing speed.
-Clients pay good money for video editing, so you need to be able to deliver what’s needed efficiently.
+The main thing is learning how to use an editing software application well.
+To learn and practice different techniques, to improve your craft and technical skill set, to gain confidence, and, very importantly, to improve your editing speed.
+Clients pay good money for video editing, so you need to be able to deliver what’s required efficiently.

 3. How do you approach managing large amounts of footage?